dylanjcastillo/twitter-sentiment-tracker/README.md

 5. Setup your [model](#bring-your-own-model)

-6. Add the server name to the NGINX config file
+6. Add the server name to the NGINX configuration file in `nginx/project.conf`

    ```conf